 Dr. Janet D. Latner, Professor and Associate Director of Clinical Studies Program, has research interests that focus on improving the scientific understanding of obesity and eating disorders and developing methods of relieving the significant disability, stigma, and impairment associated with these conditions.
 Obesity is a major public health problem, and this research program investigates ways to effectively treat obesity.
 Dr. Latner's research also aims to document the prevalence of the stigma and prejudice commonly directed at obese individuals.
 At the same time the prevalence of obesity has grown, the bias against obese individuals has also dramatically increased.
 Many negative psychological consequences result from this bias, yet novel interventions may be able to reduce this harmful bias.
 Dr. Latner's research is also focused on improving the understanding of eating disorders and their impact on health and quality of life.
 These investigations aim to develop a better understanding of the factors that maintain these disorders, and the impairment associated with them, to ultimately improve their treatment.

-Dr. Charles W. Mueller, Professor, is focused on both research and applied work.
+Dr. Charles W. Mueller, Professor and Coordinator of the Clinical Respecialization Program, is focused on both research and applied work.
 He incorporates ideas and approaches from both social and clinical psychology.
 His primary research interests focus on applied social psychology with an emphasis on aggression and violence (e.g. effects of family violence, innovative treatments, and externalizing behavior problems) and children’s mental health service delivery (e.g. child and adolescent mental health systems improvement).

 Dr. Brad J. Nakamura, Associate Professor, is interested in investigating dissemination and implementation concerns as they relate to diffusing evidence-based practices into community-based settings; youth assessment and diagnostic issues; and anxiety disorders among children and adolescents.
 Students interested in these topics, the scientist-practitioner training model, and working with children and adolescents are encouraged to apply to work with Dr. Nakamura in the clinical studies program.